 The most fascinating place to enjoy surreal views of Seoul’s cityscape, Namsan Tower, or N Seoul Tower, is featured in more cheesy Korean dramas than any other building in South Korea.
 The tower is situated on Namsan Mountain, 480 meters above sea level.
 It was first set up to send out radio signals in 1969.

 The hike isn’t hard.
 You’ll want to make sure you have proper footwear and outerwear for the season, though.
-(Check out this guide of what to wear in Korea to help you plan for it.)
+(Check out this guide on what to wear in Korea to help you plan for it.)

 If hiking up seems too challenging, ride the Namsan Cable Car instead.
 From Myeongdong Station (Line 4), use Exit 3 and turn left.
 Continue straight (while keeping right) for about 15 minutes.
 The cable car station is located where Toegye-ro 18-gil and Sogong-ro 6ga-gil meet.